barnese3/Fly-Docs/Getting Started.md

 Start up the fly server using the command: `fly server`
 See your app by visiting http://localhost:3000 in your browser.

 TADA!
 You should see "My First Fly Edge App" when you visit your browser.
-So, what's even happening here you might ask?
+But, what's even happening here?

 ## How it works